 Summary

-Overall, I recommend trying HelloTalk, but make sure to have modest expectations.
-Take it as a supplement rather than a primary language learning tool.
-By taking everything into consideration, I’m giving a rating of 4/5, i.e., “Good.”
+Overall, I recommend trying HelloTalk, but I have modest expectations.
+Consider it a supplement rather than a primary language learning tool.
+Considering everything, I’m giving it a rating of 4/5, i.e., “Good.”

 You can also check my other reviews (i) Review of Duolingo (ii) Review of Memrise (iii) Lingopie App review (iv) Is Busuu a good app?

-Let me know if you have questions about my review of HelloTalk or any suggestion about what I should write in the future.
+Let me know if you have questions about my review of HelloTalk or suggestions about what I should write next.